vishnux/Ratatouille/README.md

 ## Requirements:

-Python 3.x
+* Python 3.x
-TensorFlow 2.x
+* TensorFlow 2.x
-OpenAI GPT-2
+* OpenAI GPT-2

 ## Getting Started:

-Clone this repository
+1)Clone this repository
-Install the required packages
+2)Install the required packages
-Download the OpenAI GPT-2 model
-Run the script 'generate_recipe.py' and provide the list of ingredients
+3)Download the OpenAI GPT-2 model from huggingface 4)Run the notebooks and provide the list of ingredients

 ## Note: